titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ### Manufacturing the Aquascaphe

 The Aquascaphe, like the first two watches from Baltic, is assembled in France.
 What does it exactly mean?

 All parts are made in Asia, shipped to France, where the final assembly is done.
 Baltic is not the only brand doing so.
-Well established watch brands are outsourcing the production of their watches in China before putting all the pieces together in Switzerland, France, Germany, Italy or the USA.
+Well established watch brands are outsourcing the production of their parts in China before putting all the pieces together in Switzerland, France, Germany, Italy or the USA.

 ### Who should wear it the Aquascaphe diving watch?